Dr. Alex Stone, DPT, CSCS

 Check at Amazon

-For those like us who want nothing but the best, the Achedaway Pro is a top contender.
-If you would rather go for the biggest and “baddest” device available, then this one is for you.
+For those like us who want nothing but the best, the D6 Pro is a top contender.
+If you would rather go for the biggest and “baddest” similar device to Theragun Professional, then this one is for you.

-The Bob and Brad D6 Pro doesn’t play around.
-It has everything switched to ultimate—especially when it comes to performance, which is what really matters if you want the pain in your foot to go away.
+This Bob and Brad device doesn’t play around.
+It has everything switched to ultimate—especially when it comes to performance, which is what really matters if you want to treat plantar fasciitis heel pain and alleviate it.

 Now that you’ve heard us talk about stall force and amplitude in this article.
 Well, here’s a massage gun with a high amplitude and a lot of stall force.
 Is it good?
 That depends on what your needs are.
 Athletes will love this sports massager.

 Athletes want a massage gun that can dig deep into their well-developed muscles, and this hard massager will do just that.
-With its 16mm amplitude, it can punch harder than most massage guns.
+With its 16mm amplitude, it can punch harder than most massage guns and be used carefully as a massage gun on plantar fasciitis.

-We are used to Theragun when it comes to 16mm amplitude, and the Bob and Brad D6 Pro is something of that caliber.
+We are used to Theragun when it comes to 16mm amplitude, and the Bob and Brad D6 Pro is something of a similar caliber.

 Speaking of Theragun caliber, the D6 Pro is advertised to deliver up to 85 lbs. stall force (it feels closer to 60 lbs., though).
 Therefore, this is the Theragun Pro-like—the best in the business.
-It has a percussion range of 1460 – 2460 RPM (advertised: 1500 – 2500 RPM)—better than Theragun—and enough hits per minute for a foot massage and for relaxing the tensor fasciitis.
+It has a percussion range of 1460 – 2460 RPM (advertised: 1500 – 2500 RPM)—better than Theragun—and enough hits per minute for using this massage gun for plantar fasciitis and for relaxing the tensor fasciitis.

 It has a 2500mAh battery, which gives you 2-3 hours per charge.
-The Ekrin B37 will give you more time on the battery than the 2-4 hours that you can get here.
+The Ekrin B37 will provide you with more time on the battery than the 2-4 hours that you can get here.

-It’s a bit louder than the Ekrin B37 above (67 db vs 61) but the quietest among guns with high stroke lengths.
-It’s also as heavy as the Theragun Pro 5th Gen—2.18 lbs—but given the power, it’s understandable.
+It’s a bit louder than the Ekrin B37 above (67 dB vs 61), but the quietest among guns with high stroke lengths.
+It’s also as heavy as the Theragun Pro 5th Gen—2.8 lbs—but given the power, it’s understandable.

-It comes with a one-year warranty, but our readers can extend it to an additional year when they register the device.
-It’s not as good as Ekrin, but it’s better than most brands, including Theragun Elite and Hypervolt.
+It comes with a one-year warranty, but our readers can extend it to an additional year by registering the device.
+It’s not as good as getting a Lifetime like in our first choice, but it’s better than most brands, including Theragun and Hypervolt.

-It costs $249.99, but with our link and the MGAD6PRO2 code, you can save $60!
+It costs $249.99, but with our link and the MGAD6PRO3 code, you can save $50!
 Follow this link and click the yellow button to visit their Amazon store!

 Having tried the famed Theraguns, we can vouch for their reputation.
-They started with the whole percussion massager charade and now produce high-quality devices.
+They started with the whole percussion massager charade and now produce a large variety of high-quality devices.

-The current Theragun generation, except the Theragun mini (in a separate category), all have 16mm amplitude.
-It’s the stall force that differs across the board.
+The Theragun 4th & 5th generation, except the Theragun Mini (in a separate category), all have 16mm amplitude.
+It’s the no-stall force that differs across the board.

-Many ask us, out of all the Theraguns we’ve tried (here is a post on that), which one truly stands out for treating plantar fasciitis?
+Many ask us, out of all the Theraguns we’ve tried (here’s a post on that), which one is truly the Theragun feet that stands out for massaging plantar fasciitis?

-However, we don’t believe you need the ultra-expensive Theragun Pro to massage your legs and feet if you want to reduce the use of splints for plantar fasciitis.
+However, we don’t believe you need the ultra-expensive Pro Theragun for foot pain and legs if you want to reduce the use of splints for plantar fasciitis.

 In our opinion, the entry-level Theragun Prime (to be found here at therabody.com) is enough for the average user.
-It has 30 lbs. of stall force to go with the long stroke length (16mm amplitude massage gun)
+It has 30 lbs. of stall force to go with the long stroke length (16mm).

 That isn’t much power but it’s more than enough for a fascia massager with enough push for areas that need it.